|Project||Estimated Beneficiaries||Estimated Benefits|

 Results to Date

 Information on results to date is available in the Table of Key Performance Indicators (a subset of the full set monitored under the Philippines Monitoring and Evaluation Plan).
-The full set of performance indicators is detailed in the Monitoring and Evaluation Plan.

 Impact Evaluation Framework

 In addition to careful monitoring of implementation performance and measurement of preliminary results, MCC will be funding various independent evaluations.
 For the Kalahi-CIDSS project, MCC is funding an evaluation that will assess what would have happened in the absence of the MCC investments and measure the gains in income that can be attributed specifically to MCC-funded activities.
 For the RARP, the performance evaluation intends to determine whether and how RARP contributed to improved tax administration over time and decreased incidence of corrupt activities.
 For the SNRDP, MCC will calculate a post-compact economic rate of return.
-More information is available in the Monitoring and Evaluation Plan.
+More information is available in the Post-Compact Monitoring and Evaluation Plan.